tony87c0086/SAMPLE-API-SOAP/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-* This is a public repository for demonstrating REST API development using JAVA Spring + Hibernate.
+* This is a public repository for demonstrating SOAP API development using JAVA Spring + Hibernate.
 * I am more than happy and welcome for any suggestions and improvements.
 * Version 1.0.1